Linux Assembly Part 2: Declaring Data

 Remember the registers we used last time?

-Now we need to learn a bit more about them.
 There are various registers available for different purposes.
 See the table below to find out how they are named, and whether or not they're persistent if you make a call .

 Description 64 bit 32 bit 16 bit 8 bit Persistent?